TC-LIF: A Two-Compartment Spiking Neuron Model for Long-Term Sequential Modelling: Pinsky-Rinzel Neuron Model

-In this paper, we utilized the simplified Prinsky-Rinzel (P-R) neuron model proposed by Kepecs and Wang.
-This model represents a pyramidal cell in the CA3 region with two compartments - the somatic and dendritic compartments.
-The dendritic compartment is responsible for producing bursting responses, while the soma generates spikes.
-The somatic compartment is governed by the $I_{Na}$ and $I_{K}$ currents, whereas the dendritic compartment is characterized by the slow potassium $I_{KS}$ and a persistent sodium $I_{NaP}$ currents.
-The P-R neuron model consists of several parameters and two-compartment coupled equations, mathematically described by:
+This section presents the generalized two-compartment spiking neuron model derived from the two-compartment Pinsky-Rinzel (P-R) pyramidal neuron model.
+The two-compartment P-R neuron model is designed to elucidate intricate biophysical mechanisms that underly complex bursting within CA3 pyramidal cells and enables lightweight computation.
+Its neuronal dynamic can be formulated in continuous time by the following equations:

-where $V_s$ and $V_d$ are the somatic and dendritic membrane potentials, $I_d$ and $I_s$ denote the currents applied to the soma and dendrite, respectively.
-Specifically, $I_s$ is assumed to be 0 in this paper and dendrite is the only part in neuron model to accept the outer currents.
-The membrane capacitance and the proportion of the cell area taken by soma are respectively denoted by $C_m$ and $P$.
-In the Table \ref{tab: P-R_ionic_currents}, the ionic currents participate in Equations \ref{eq-supp: continuous_soma}, \ref{eq-supp: continuous_dendrite} and their corresponding calculations are presented.
-In the computations of ionic currents, $E_{Na}$, $E_{Ka}$ and $E_{L}$ represent equilibrium potentials, and $g_{Na}$, $g_{K}$, $g_{L}$, $g_{c}$, $g_{NaP}$ and $g_{KS}$ are conductances.
+where $V_s$ and $V_d$ are the membrane potentials of somatic and dendritic compartments. $I_{Na}$ and $I_{K}$ denote the pertinent currents in the somatic compartment, while the dendritic compartment encompasses the slow potassium current $I_{KS}$ and persistent sodium current $I_{NaP}$.
+The input currents to the soma and dendrite are denoted by $I_s$ and $I_d$ respectively.
+Specifically, $I_s$ is assumed to be 0 in this paper and the input currents are solely injected into the dendritic compartment.
+Additionally, the membrane capacitance and the proportion of cell area are represented by $C_m$ and $P$ respectively.

-Following the Equations \ref{eq-supp: continuous_soma} and \ref{eq-supp: continuous_dendrite} in the continuous time, the iterative and discrete-time forms are obtained through Euler method:
+Table \ref{tab: P-R_ionic_currents} provides the detailed calculations related to the ionic currents mentioned in the equations above.
+In particular, $E_{Na}$, $E_{K}$, and $E_{L}$ signify equilibrium potentials, while $g_{Na}$, $g_{K}$, $g_{L}$, $g_{c}$, $g_{NaP}$, and $g_{KS}$ represent conductances.